FinweLtd/app-livesync-gstreamer-hello/README.md

 }).listen(443);
 ````

+Before you can run it, copy SignalingServer's server.key and server.crt under /cert directory.

-You can run it like this with helpful debugging info:
+Then, you can run it like this with helpful debugging info:
 ```
 sudo DEBUG=* node index.js
 ```